 - workers are returning to the city to work and find a condo/apartment, and may sell their house far from the city

-- The Biden administration can’t agree on a stimulus bill this summer with the Republicans
+- The current US administration can’t agree on a stimulus bill this summer with the Republicans

 - weary buyers are giving up because of the intense price competition and mortgage qualification demands

 - home sellers are getting worried that this may be the peak of the market this summer